I Know What You Did Last Summer (TV series): Production

-On July 26, 2019, it was announced that Amazon Studios would develop a television series based on the 1973 novel I Know What You Did Last Summer by Lois Duncan, with Neal H. Moritz and Pavun Shetty of Original Film serving as executive producers and Shay Hatten writing the plot.
+On July 26, 2019, it was announced that Amazon Studios would develop a television series based on the 1973 novel I Know What You Did Last Summer by Lois Duncan, with Neal H. Moritz and Pavun Shetty of Original Film serving as executive producers and Shay Hatten writing the pilot.
 On October 14, 2020, Amazon gave the project a series order, and it was announced that Sara Goodman had replaced Hatten as series writer.
 It was also announced that Goodman and Hatten would serve as executive producers on the series, alongside Erik Feig of Original Film and Rob Hackett, Michael Clear, and James Wan of Atomic Monster.
 On December 9, 2020, Craig William Macneill was announced as the director of the pilot as well as an executive producer.
 On January 11, 2021, Madison Iseman, Brianne Tju, Ezekiel Goodman, Ashley Moore, Sebastian Amoruso, Fiona Rene, Cassie Beck, Brooke Bloom, and Bill Heck were cast in starring roles.
-Later than month, Sonya Balmores was cast in a recurring role.
+Later that month, Sonya Balmores was cast in a recurring role.
 In the following two months, Spencer Sutherland and Chrissie Fit also joined the cast in a recurring capacity.
-The series began filming on January 25, 2021, on Oahu.
+The series began filming on Oahu on January 25, 2021.

-A soundtrack album for I Know What You Did Last Summer was released on October 15, 2021, by Madison Gate Records, featuring original music by composers Drum & Lace and Ian Hultquist.
+A soundtrack album for I Know What You Did Last Summer was released by Madison Gate Records on October 15, 2021, featuring original music by composers Drum & Lace and Ian Hultquist.
 The series premiered on Amazon Prime Video on the same date, with the first four episodes available immediately and the rest subsequently debuting on a weekly basis.
 On January 7, 2022, Amazon Prime Video canceled the series after one season.